Emamezi/react-lessons/README.md

 -selecting and storing DOM elements
 -Refs are for data that are NOT rendered.
 DO NOT WRITE OR READ .CURRENT IN RENDER LOGIC(LIKE STATE) INSTEAD DO SO IN USEEFFECT HOOKS

+**UseReducer hook:**
+Its is a more complex way of managing state when compared to the useState hooks.
+It is also used to manage related pieces of state. it need a reducer function that stores all the logic to update state. the reducer function also decouples the state logic from the component.
+A reducer must be a pure function with no side effects that takes the current state and action and returns the next state.
+The action is an object that describes how state should be updated. it contains an action  type and payload(basically input data)  property.
+State update is triggered but the dispatch function that the useReducer returns